cormullion/juliamonomaster/website/faq.md

 Oh, yes.
 Well, the design goals of JuliaMono were to make a programmming font that's readable, easy to use, unquirky, simple, and including most of the characters (glyphs) required for modern scientific and technical programming.

-Matthew Carter, the famous typeface designer, talks about how the aim is to create "a beautiful set of letters" rather than "a set of beatiful letters"; the idea being that making the characters in the font harmonious and consistent with each other is of primary importance.
-But I would suggest that most typefaces are designed to communicate prose in text languages - English, French, Russian, Chinese - where the words are recognizable units, but there's much redundancy, so predictability assists reading.
+Matthew Carter, the famous typeface designer, talks about how the aim when designing a font is to create "a beautiful set of letters" rather than "a set of beautiful letters"; the idea being that making the characters in the font harmonious and consistent with each other is of primary importance.
+But I would suggest that most typefaces are designed to communicate prose in text languages - English, French, Russian, Chinese - where the words are recognizable units, but there's much redundancy, and predictability assists reading.
+You want the eye to glide swiftly and easily over the page.
 However, programming typefaces have to address different problems:

 - code can often consist of sequences of non-language characters

-- variable names might combine latin and greek letters and various punctation characters
+- a single variable name might combine latin and greek letters and various punctation characters

-- there are sometimes strings of characters which aren't usually seen together
+- often you want to compare areas of text with other areas (such as code laid out in tabular form)

+- sometimes the characters are placed so as to form larger patterns

 - punctuation marks are no longer just hints to assist readers, but critical pieces of information that might completely alter the meaning of the surrounding text

 - the programmer doesn't read code in the same way that they would read prose (citation needed!)

-- there's much less redundancy in the text, and when reading prose you'll find it easy to overlook misspellings and typos; when working with code you'll want to find the misspellings and typos - you don't really want your eye to glide smoothly past them!
+- there's much less redundancy in the text, and when reading prose you'll find it easy to overlook misspellings and typos; when working with code you'll want to find the misspellings and typos - you don't really want your eye to glide smoothly past them

-So a primary goal is to make characters easy to distinguish.
+A primary goal is to make characters easy to distinguish.
 The shapes aren’t compressed or condensed.
 The glyphs aren't fashionably thin.
-It might feel quite “airy” because of the generously-spacing.
-The punctuation is quite solid (my eyesight is probably poorer than yours!).
-I've tried to make glyphs that are more likely to be confused different.
+It might feel quite “airy” because of the generous spacing.
+The punctuation is quite solid and possibly larger than you'd expect (my eyesight is probably poorer than yours!).
+I've tried to make glyphs that are more likely to be confused look different from each other.
 For example, the digits 3, 8, and 0 have similar curved tops, so I adopted the flat-top 3 and made the 0 more distinctive.
-Similarly, the letters a, g, p, and q in many fonts often have the same round shape sitting on the baseline; by adopting the two-storey design for a and g there are two less letters that can be confused.
+Similarly, the letters a, g, p, and q in many fonts often have the same round shape sitting on the baseline; by adopting the two-storey design for a and g there are two fewer letters to be confused.
 Similarly the asymmetries of characters like B and 8 have been enhanced.

 #### ‘Is it a package?
 Was it written in Julia?
 How will this contribute to the ecosystem of Julia language?’